GlobalNamesArchitecture/tag_along/README.md

 Usage
 -----

-For example you want to tag days of week from a text:
+For example you want to tag days of a week from a text:

     text = "There's Sunday and there's Monday"